jht1493/p5VideoKit/README.md

 to live video from a camera or from the internet.
 The visual effects are written in p5js.

-The code and documentation site is in development.
+The code and documentation is in development.
 We welcome your feedback and help to improve the user interface and documentation.

 - started as code for interactive installation at NYU-ITP Brooklyn 2021